Courses may include

 IETG 2032 - Quality and Statistical Analysis

-This course will introduce learners to quality management in production or service oriented organizations.
-The learner will study the fundamental quality management principles.
-It will also review the impact to customer through innovation and strategy of organizational quality.
+This course will introduce you to quality management in production or service oriented organizations.
+You will study fundamental quality management principles and review the impacts of innovation and strategies for organizational quality.
 The relevance of teamwork to quality is explored.
-Various tools and techniques for defining problems, analyzing, comparing improvement opportunities and implementing innovative and sustainable solutions are practiced using statistical tools and techniques learned from Statistical Analysis I. These statistical tools will involve in-depth learning of the statistical process control methods, design of experiment techniques, practical application of correlation and regression analysis and other non-parametric statistical methods of analysis.
+Various tools and techniques for defining problems, analyzing, comparing improvement opportunities and implementing innovative and sustainable solutions are practiced using statistical tools and techniques.
+These statistical tools will involve in-depth learning of the statistical process control methods, design of experiment techniques, practical application of correlation and regression analysis and other non-parametric statistical methods of analysis.

 MATH 1055 - Calculus l